kostyukdg/nice-mssql/README.md

 ### getTransaction

 Returns Transaction for a global pool.
-It's the same as in node-mssql, but it more easier to use in QueryRepository or getRequest.
+It's the same as in node-mssql, but it easier to use in QueryRepository or getRequest.

 ```ts
 import { getRequest, getTransaction, Int } from "nice-mssql";